howardhe02/blackjack/README.md

 # Blackjack Game
-This Blackjack Game is a browser-based implementation using HTML, CSS, JavaScript, and jQuery.
-Featuring interactive gameplay, smooth animations, and stylish visuals, the game adjusts to various screen sizes for optimal play.
-Clone the repository, navigate to the directory, and open index.html in your browser to access the homepage.
-From there, click "Play Blackjack Game" to start playing.
+This Blackjack Game is built with HTML, CSS, JavaScript, and jQuery.
+It offers interactive gameplay, smooth animations, and stylish visuals, and is fully responsive.
+Clone the repository, open index.html in your browser to access the homepage, and click "Play Blackjack Game" to start playing.
 Enjoy and good luck!

 ![Alt text](blackJackScreenshot.png)